Biotech Careers and Opportunities

 What other skills should I develop?

-The biotechnology community is not huge, especially once you’ve narrowed down to your particular sector.
+The biotechnology community is not huge, especially once you’ve narrowed it down to your particular sector.
 Networking is really important.
 Make sure you attend conferences, seminars and expos.
-Hone your specialisms so that you can impress your skill set on people at these events.
+Hone your specialisms so that you can impress your skillset on people at these events.